suryanshsingh2001/eisenflow-ai/README.md

 ## 🤝 Contributing

 We love contributions from developers of all skill levels!
-DevMD is proudly participating in **Hacktoberfest 2025** 🎃
+Eisenflow is proudly participating in **Hacktoberfest 2025** 🎃

 ### Ways to Contribute